What Is Structural Inequality?

 Racial structural inequality has its roots in U.S. slavery.
 That system legally allowed Black Americans to be treated as non-human property.
 Even though slavery was outlawed in 1865, Jim Crow laws enforced segregation in the south until 1964.

 As a result, Black people in upper-income families are more likely to lose their status than White people.
 White children whose parents are in the top fifth of the income distribution have a 41.1% chance of staying there as adults.
-But for black children, it’s only 18%.
+But for Black children, it’s only 18%.

 How Structural Inequality Affects You